GitFun4All/GoPro-dash/README.md

 -------------------------------------------------------------------------------

-To use these files, clone the repository copy a GoPro MP4 video to the videos directory and then run the following:
+To use these files, clone the repository and copy a GoPro MP4 file to the videos directory and then run the following:

 ```